 |Mrs M Mortimer||Teacher of Modern Foreign Languages|

 Introduction to the Department

 As a department, we believe that learning another language is invaluable and that it can help individuals to broaden their horizons, understand more about the world they live in and appreciate the differences in our cultures.
-We aim to build on transferable language skills that students may have acquired at Key Stage 2 and develop them through Key Stages 3 and 4 so that they are confident expressing themselves in spoken and written work and are able to infer meaning from texts they have read or spoken French they have heard.
+We aim to build on transferable language skills that students may have acquired at Key Stage 2 and develop them through Key Stages 3 and 4 so that they are confident expressing themselves in spoken and written work and are able to infer meaning from texts they have read, spoken or they have heard.

 Key Stage 3 Information

 In Year 7, all students will study French and Spanish.
 Our students will learn to use and adapt key grammatical skills that will enable them to converse in the target language using different time frames and be able to express personal opinions with confidence.
 They will develop a wide range of vocabulary on topics such as health, education, free time and leisure activities.
 They will appreciate the cultural differences that exist in the world and have opportunities to experience first-hand what life is like in France and Spain, should they wish to participate in one of our educational trips.